-As summer approaches, many boaters are looking forward to getting back on the water.
-Meanwhile, there’s a quiet revolution taking place as our canals slowly go electric.
+As summer arrives, many boaters are looking forward to getting back on the water.
+Meanwhile, there is a quiet revolution taking place as our canals slowly go electric.

 The Government’s Clean Maritime Plan states that by 2025 there must be a plan in place to ensure that all vessels (including those on inland waters) are able to meet the zero emissions by 2050 target.
 Electric engines, solar panels and wind turbines are already an increasingly common sight on our waterways.
 Waterfront caught up with two people at the helm of the electric revolution, Rob Howdle and Caroline Badger, to find out more.

 Caroline and Rob run Ortomarine, a boat-building company dedicated to reducing our carbon footprint.
-They recently took the bold decision to only build and sell boats with some form of electric propulsion, whether that’s a purely electric vessel, or a hybrid with rechargeable battery cells and a diesel engine.
+They recently took the bold decision to only build and sell boats with some form of electric propulsion, whether that is a purely electric vessel, or a hybrid with rechargeable battery cells and a diesel engine.

 While some traditionalists may miss the familiar chug of a diesel engine, there’s a certain tranquility that you only get with an electrically propelled boat.
 As Rob tells us: “When you find a beautiful stretch of canal, it’s a peaceful, calm day and all you hear is the water lapping the front of the boat.
 It’s actually pretty perfect.”

-However, the shift towards more eco-friendly vessels doesn’t quite spell the end of the traditional diesel-powered narrowboat.
+So, it’s clear that this slow shift towards more eco-friendly vessels doesn’t quite spell the end of the traditional diesel-powered narrowboat.
 To accommodate zero-emission narrowboats, charging points need to be installed across the entire canal network.
 That’s a massive undertaking that, as a charity, the Canal & River Trust simply cannot take on alone.
-The government and marine industry as a whole will have to play their part too.
+The government and marine industry as a whole, as well as local councils and waterside developments and businesses will have to play their part too.
 As Rob explains: “Everyone agrees there’s an awful long way to go to make it possible for boaters to easily access electrical charging.”

 Caroline agrees that it’s a difficult balancing act.
 “Many boat owners choose to live aboard because it’s a more cost-effective way to live,” she says.